You are here

 There are two ways to obtain copies of documents from a case that has been transferred to the National Archives and Records Administration (NARA), Northeast Philadelphia Federal Records Center (FRC):

 Place your order with the Clerk's Office, at (570) 207-5600.
-The current retrieval fee is $53.00 per case, and must be paid in advance.
+The current retrieval fee is $64.00 per case and must be paid in advance.
 It takes approximately 7-14 days for a case to arrive by mail.
 We will contact you upon receipt of the case, then allow you to view the case documents and place a copy order if desired, at the rate of $.50 per page.
 When requested, a certified copy (court seal and signature of a deputy clerk) may be obtained for an additional fee of $11.00 per document.
+For retrievals involving multiple boxes, $39 for each additional box.
+For electronic retrievals, $10 Judiciary fee plus a $9.90 flat rate pull charge and $0.65 per page collected on behalf of the FRC.

 How do I get certified copies of documents?